Black arrow icon

 Take time to read this information as soon as you can.

 It explains the tests and treatment options available at the hysteroscopy clinic and how you need to prepare.
-We will give you further explanations at your consultation and you will have an opportunity to ask questions.
+We will give you further explanations at your consultation.
+You will will be able to ask us questions.

-On arrival, report to the reception desk in Gynaecology Procedure Outpatients.
+On arrival, report to the reception desk in Gynaecology Outpatients.

 Why we have referred you to this clinic